JaySLee/covid/README.md

   - This estimate seems to include excess mortality, given reports of 590-600 (per 100K) all cause mortality (= ~0.6%)
 * ~817K (official) deaths due to COVID-19.
 However, total excess deaths is ~1.7M &rarr;
   - <ins>COVID-19 mortality:</ins> **0.51%** of the U.S. population (so far)
-  - Macabre humor: Covid has four more months to catch up in U.S. deaths to the Spanish flu, which lasted 2 years and 2 months (2.17 years).
+  - Macabre humor: Covid has four more months to catch up (in proportional U.S. deaths) to the Spanish flu, which lasted 2 years and 2 months (2.17 years).

 ## Maths